-The average class of 2016 college graduate has $37,172 in student loans and pays an average of 6% interest on that loan.
+The average class of 2020 college graduates has $32,731 in student loans with approximately 6% interest on that loan.

 5.)
 Insurance Costs

-Here is the key – search for an independent insurance agent and let them do the shopping around for you.
-We were able to shave $100 per month off our monthly insurance bill just by using a free independent insurance agent.
+Here is the key: search for an independent insurance agent and let them do the shopping around for you.
+We saved $100 per month off just by using a free independent insurance agent.

 If you were to take that $100 per month and invest it for retirement for 30 years, you would be $100,451 richer!
 For a simple change like this, I would say that is worth it!

-In summary, if you make these simple changes to your monthly budget, then take the money and set it aside in a retirement account, you will be $1,133,253.00 richer when it’s time to retire!
+In summary, start with simple changes to your monthly budget.
+Then, take the money and set it aside in a retirement account.
+You will be $1,194,182.00 richer when it’s time to retire!

-In my opinion, many of these expenses can be easily reduced and the rest saved for retirement.
-Stop letting them steal from your retirement, and reduce them today.
+In my opinion, many of these expenses stealing your retirement can be easily reduced and the rest saved in an interest-earning account.
+Stop letting them steal from your retirement, and enjoy life more and sooner!